Neon Rosy Barb

 Sex: Sexual differences

-Difficult to tell when they are young, as they get older the male becomes redder and slender while the female remains smaller in general.
+These fish are difficult to sex when they are young.
+As they get older, the male becomes redder and more slender while the female remains smaller in general.

 Breeding / Reproduction